-Hazardous materials do not create a serious problem for the Borrego Plan area with the exception of residual pesticides remaining in the older agricultural areas that are fallowed.
-This may create a clean-up requirement for the adaptive reuse of those areas previous exposed to chemicals.
+Hazardous materials do not create a serious problem for the Borrego Springs CPA with the exception of residual pesticides remaining in the older agricultural areas that are fallowed.
+This may create a clean-up requirement for the adaptive re-use of those areas previous exposed to chemicals.
 The issue is not believed to be a critical hazard.
 Farmers continue to utilize pesticides as controlled by the County of San Diego Department of Agriculture.